-Peoples requests confidential treatment for its Invoices for May, 1997, pages 1-7, in their entirety.
+Peoples requests confidential treatment for its Invoices for April, 1997, pages 1 through 10, in their entirety.
 The information on these pages includes the rates at which purchases covered by the invoices were made (except for the rates of FGT which are public), the volumes purchased, and the total cost of the purchase.
 Since it is the rates at which the purchases were made which Peoples seeks to protect from disclosure, Peoples argues that it is also necessary to protect the volumes and costs of the purchases in order to prevent the use of such information to calculate the rates.
 Peoples argues that this information is contractual data which, if made public, would impair the efforts of Peoples to contract for goods or services on favorable terms.

-The information in Peoples' May, 1997 Invoices also includes the names of its suppliers.
+The information in Peoples' April, 1997 Invoices also includes the names of its suppliers.
 Peoples maintains that disclosure of supplier names would be detrimental to the interests of Peoples and its ratepayers since it would provide competitors with a list of prospective suppliers and would facilitate the intervention of a middleman.
 In either case, Peoples argues, the end result is reasonably likely to be increased gas prices and, therefore, an increased cost of gas which Peoples must recover from its ratepayers.

-Peoples' May 1997 Invoices also include information that tends to indicate the identity of each gas supplier.
+Peoples' April 1997 Invoices also include information that tends to indicate the identity of each gas supplier.
 Such information includes supplier addresses, phone and fax numbers, contact persons, logos, and miscellaneous numerical references such as invoice numbers, account numbers, wire instructions, contract numbers, and tax I.D. information.
 Peoples asserts that the format of the invoices alone might indicate with whom Peoples is dealing.
 Since this information may indicate to persons knowledgeable in the industry the identity of the otherwise undisclosed gas supplier, Peoples has requested confidential treatment of it.

 Peoples seeks confidential treatment for two types of information in its Prior Month Adjustment Invoices.
 First, Peoples requests confidential classification for supplier names and information that tends to reveal the identity of those suppliers.
-This information is found at lines 1 and 3 of page 1 of 3, the entirety of page 2 and lines 1 through 5 and 6 through 9 of page 3 of 3.
+This information is found at lines 1 through 9 of page 1 of 8 and lines 1, 3, and 7 through 9 of page 8 of 8.
 Second, Peoples requests confidential classification for the rates at which purchases covered by the invoice were made, the volumes purchased, and the total cost of the purchase.
-This information is found at lines 5 through 7 on page 1 of 3, the entirety of page 2 and lines 10 through 11 and 23 through 25 of page 3 of 3.
-Peoples' argument for confidential classification is based on the rationale, stated above, used to support its request for confidential treatment of its May, 1997 Invoices.
+This information is found at lines 10, 11, 24, and 25 on page 1 of 1 and line 7 on page 8 of 8.
+Peoples' argument for confidential classification is based on the rationale, stated above, used to support its request for confidential treatment of its April, 1997 Invoices.